bluesillybeard/Pinc2/build.md

 If all you want to do is build Pinc into a library or mess around with the examples, cmake is the best way to do that.
 Other build systems are supported just so they can be used to (hopefully easily) import Pinc into a project using said build system.

+## All build systems - Dependencies

+The only real build dependency is a decent compiler.
+Exactly what that actually means depends on the build system - those are listed below.

+At runtime, however, Pinc does require some libraries depending on the platform:
+- On Windows: SDL2.dll in the path
+- On Posix (Linux, unix, bsd, whatever): libSDL2.so or libSDL2-2.0.so in the path

 ## Cmake

 The CMakeLists.txt in the root of this project should be entirely self explanatory for anyone well versed with cmake.
 So, if you are comfortable, skip this document and go straight to just reading the CMakeLists.txt file, whose comments should guide you.
 This will still be available for reference if you get confused.